awsdocs/aws-chatbot-admin-guide/doc_source/setting-up.md

 The Amazon Chime webhook configuration is complete\.
 Notifications from supported services that publish to the chosen SNS topics will now appear in the Amazon Chime chat room\.

 You can configure as many webhooks as you need\.
+The SNS topics you choose also must be configured in the services for which you want to receive notifications\.
+For more information, see [Using AWS Chatbot with Other AWS Services](related-services.md#related-services.title)\.

 ### Removing an Authorized Slack Client from the AWS Chatbot<a name="Removing_a_Slack_client"></a>